 Dental Bonding as a Method to Treat Tooth Decay

 A dental filling preserves a tooth that has a significant amount of decay.
-If Dr. Chau has recently diagnosed you with one or more cavities, you don’t have to have them treated with traditional metal fillings if you don’t want to.
+If Dr. Patton has recently diagnosed you with one or more cavities, you don’t have to have them treated with traditional metal fillings if you don’t want to.
 Perhaps you want to avoid having this type of filling because the silver color stands out from your other teeth.
 You may also have health concerns about mercury.
 In either case, the materials present in our bonding agent can act as a tooth filling.
 This may also be an option to replace fillings that you already have.